UniMath/agda-unimath/src/foundation/fundamental-theorem-of-identity-types-structures.lagda.md

 ### The unbased fundamental theorem of identity types for structures

+Given a structure `𝒫` on types, then the following are logically equivalent:

+1. Every unbased map out of the identity types of `A` into the type family `B : A → 𝒰` is `𝒫`-structured.
+2. The identity types of `Σ A B` are `𝒫`-structured.

 ```agda
 module _
   {l1 l2 l3 : Level} {𝒫 : UU (l1 ⊔ l2) → UU l3}